the-agenda/agenda/README.md

 ## TODO

+This is still a work in progress!
+So much to do.
+If you can help make a pull request, [add an issue](https://github.com/the-agenda/agenda/issues).
+Or you can just  [tweet at me](https://twitter.com/theagenda10)
 - We need to build a play book.
 The opposition has a playbook that they use, we need to put together out own
 - Flesh out [protest tactics](https://github.com/the-agenda/agenda/blob/master/tactics/protesting.md)
 - Flesh out elections with voting informattion by the state / Federal level